-- If Tahoma Vista is located at Tahoma Vista along the Westside Road, a large lahar would likely destroy Tahoma Vista within 3 to 5 minutes of initiation, providing independent confirmation that a lahar was continuing to move down Tahoma Creek and also providing information important for determining the velocity and size of the lahar. - If located at the alternate Tahoma Vista site, a large lahar would not destroy the site; in that event, Tahoma Vista would join Gobblers Knob, Ararat South, and Copper Mountain as the only sites that could provide data necessary for detecting and tracking subsequent lahars and debris flows moving along Tahoma Creek in the aftermath of the large lahar.
-In addition, the alternate site would provide infrasound coverage for the Puyallup River drainage. - Either location has a unique view of the Tahoma Creek that is optimal for infrasound detection.
-Coupled with infrasound arrays at Copper Mountain and Ararat South, the Tahoma Vista infrasound array would provide complete infrasound coverage of the Tahoma Creek drainage down to its confluence with the Nisqually River. - Tahoma Vista would also provide seismic and infrasound data important for constraining the timing and velocity of smaller lahars and debris flows.
-Such information would improve MORA's situational awareness about such events, potentially improving response time for search and rescue efforts.
+- If Tahoma Vista is located at Tahoma Vista along the Westside Road, a large lahar would likely destroy Tahoma Vista within 3 to 5 minutes of initiation, providing independent confirmation that a lahar was continuing to move down Tahoma Creek and also providing information important for determining the velocity and size of the lahar. - Coupled with infrasound arrays at Copper Mountain and Ararat South, the Tahoma Vista infrasound array would provide complete infrasound coverage of the Tahoma Creek drainage down to its confluence with the Nisqually River.

+Tahoma Vista would also provide seismic and infrasound data important for constraining the timing and velocity of smaller lahars and debris flows.
+Such information would improve MRNP's situational awareness about such events, potentially improving response time for search and rescue efforts.